 To summarize, here is information and a link to some of the tools and resources mentioned in this week’s blog:

-experience the floor nurses usually don’t know this as their times change according to the office hours and workflow.
+experience, the floor nurses usually don’t know this as their times change according to the office hours and workflow.

-Caring Bridge: A Communication Tool: this site allows you to set up your own website to make posts on your plan of care, progress, or lack of progress.
+Caring Bridge: A Communication Tool: This site allows you to set up your own website to make posts on your plan of care, progress, or lack of progress.
 This helps to communicate information to a number of people at one time and allows well-wishers to communicate with the patient/family.
 Here is the link

 www.caringbridge.org